anfelipecb/conflict-prediction-ml/milestones/milestone2.md

     - Think about how to clean the dataset.
 Are there missing values?
 Correct types?
     - 300-500 examples at least.
     - Think Features to train the model.
 At least 3-5 features.
-    - Extract one additional feature.
+    - Extract one additional feature